MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/combo-box.md

 {
     if (byte.TryParse(e.Text, out double newValue))
     {
-        // Update the app’s font size.
+        // Update the app's font size.
         _fontSize = newValue;
     }
     else
     {
         // If the item is invalid, reject it and revert the text.
-        // Mark the event as handled so the framework doesn’t update the selected item. sender.Text = sender.SelectedValue.ToString();
+        // Mark the event as handled so the framework doesn't update the selected item. sender.Text = sender.SelectedValue.ToString();
         e.Handled = true;
     }